svoisen/sean.voisen.org/_pages/subscribe.md

 ---
 title: Subscribe
 description: A few ways to receive updates on my latest essays, ideas and projects.
+hide_subscribe: true
 ---

-I send occasional email updates whenever I publish new essays or embark on new personal projects.
+I send occasional email updates whenever I publish new blog posts, essays or embark on new personal projects.
 Expect them to hit your inbox no more than twice a month.
 You can sign up below to receive them:

 {% include subscribe.html %}